Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Acknowledgements

 \section{Acknowledgements}

-FV acknowledges the financial support from the Cariplo "BREAKTHRU" funds Rif: 2022-2088 CUP J33C22004310003.
-FV acknowledges the usage of computing at the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for supporting this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC), under projects "BREAKTHRU".
+We thank our anonymous reviewer for the precious suggestions and comments to the first version of this paper.
+F.V. has been supported by Fondazione Cariplo and Fondazione CDP, through grant n.
+Rif: 2022-2088 CUP J33C22004310003 for "BREAKTHRU" project.
+F.V. also acknowledges the usage of computing at the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for supporting this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC), under projects "BREAKTHRU".
 FV acknowledges the usage of computing time on the LEONARDO HPC System at CINECA, under project "IsB28\_RADGALEO", with F.V. as Principal Investigator.
 MB acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306 and project number 443220636 (DFG research unit FOR 5195: "Relativistic Jets in Active Galaxies").